 Parameters "SRSRPThresholdLR", "SRSRPThresholdLR2", "SRSRPThresholdLR3", "SRSRPThresholdLR4", "SRSRPThresholdLR5", and "SRSRPThresholdLR6" in TS 38.304 [20].
 The network configures rsrpThresholdLR3 and rsrpThresholdLR4 to be larger than or equal to rsrpThresholdLR and rsrpThresholdLR2, respectively, if there is such configuration(s).
+The network configures rsrpThresholdLR and rsrpThresholdLR2 to be smaller than or equal to thresholdP3-LR and thresholdP1-LR, respectively, if there is such configuration(s).